 This case is decided upon an economic theory which a large part of the country does not entertain.
 If it were a question whether I agreed with that theory, I should desire to study it further and long before making up my mind.
 But I do not conceive that...
-The Outlook - Page 5691911Full view - About this book
+The Outlook - Page 5771911Full view - About this book

-| Jeffrey Rosen - History - 2007 - 288 pages
+| Jeffrey Rosen - Biography & Autobiography - 2007 - 288 pages

 ...part of the country does not entertain," he began confidently.
 "If it were a question whether I agreed with that theory I should desire to study it further...the right of a majority to embody their opinions in law. . . .
 The Fourteenth Amendment does not enact Mr. Herbert Spencer's Social Statics."
 Although... | |

-| Scott J. Hammond, Kevin R. Hardwick, Howard L. Lubert - Political Science - 2007 - 988 pages
+| Scott J. Hammond, Kevin R. Hardwick, Howard Leslie Lubert - History - 2007 - 988 pages

 ...theory which a large part of the country does not entertain.
 If it were a question whether I agreed ckett Publishing Company, Incorporated law.
 It is settled by various decisions of this court that state constitutions and state laws may regulate... | |